 Phone Number: 706-542-2361

-Responsibilities: The Department Head or Approving Official must contact Business and Accounting Services and the Procurement P-Card Administrators immediately when an employee has been terminated as a result of fraudulent p-card activities.
+Responsibilities: The Department Head or Approving Official must contact Business and Accounting Services and the Procurement P-Card Administrators and Coordinators immediately when an employee has been terminated as a result of p-card misuse including, but not limited to, fraudulent p-card activities.

 Responsibilities: Per the BOR Business Procedure Manual, any USG employee who has a reasonable basis for believing a fraudulent act has occurred has a responsibility to promptly notify one of the following: